Get Rolling FAQ

 I want to join right now!
 What if the next Rookie Camp is months away?

 If the next Bootcamp doesn't start for a while, you don't have to wait.
 Just contact us to find out how YOU can get started!

-You can also begin attending league practices at any point in the season.
+Skaters of all skill levels are welcome at league practices at any point in the season.
 Our league LOVES having new faces at practice, and welcomes anyone who brings a good attitude and willingness to learn.
-You won't be able to join our drills and exercises until the coaches verify your skill level, but you will learn a LOT by watching and you'll get to know the team, AND our coaches will work with you to build skating skills so you will be "in the mix" in no time.
+If you're not able to participate in derby drills you will still learn a LOT by watching, you'll get to know the team, AND our coaches will work with you to build skating skills so you will be "in the mix" in no time.

 When you arrive, introduce yourself to one of our league members - we love new derby friends and will be happy to answer any questions and help you get rolling!
 If you're thinking about becoming a skater or ref, you can start working on the basic skating skills that will be covered in the Bootcamp - check out this list.
 You'll be ready for our next Bootcamp in no time!